Garfield High School

 Mission Statement: We provide counseling services that are based on the American School Counselor Association (ASCA) model.
 In partnership with students, families, staff and community resources, we aim to provide students with a comprehensive support system that facilitates and encourages academic success, social-emotional health, and college & career readiness.

-Services: brief overview of services provided by the Counseling Dept.
+Below is a brief overview of services provided by the Counseling Department at Garfield HS.

 • Academic Supports